-Of course we offer the study of BTEC Tech Award and we encourage your continued study in this fantastic subject.
+Of course we offer, after year 9 is the GCSE music course and we encourage your continued study in this fantastic subject.
 We know that choice and personal interest are important aspects of worthy study.
-Whether you have continued your study of Music into BTEC or not you will have gained access to this enriching subject and it's study will have taught you to think differently and deeply.
+Whether you have continued your study of Music into GCSE or not you will have gained access to this enriching subject and its study will have taught you to think differently and deeply.